Chris Carpenter: Toronto Blue Jays (1997–2002)

 At the beginning of August, after posting a 7–10 record with a 6.99 ERA, he was again shifted from the starting rotation to the bullpen.
 He made six more relief appearances, winning two, but allowed a 6.63 ERA.
 His eighth win came in 4 1/3 innings of scoreless relief against the Kansas City Royals.
 Carpenter pitched another 5 1/3 innings in relief for his ninth win on August 13 in opposition to the Minnesota Twins, striking out seven, which matched an AL season-high in relief.
 From August 29 to September 28, he returned to the rotation.
 In a September 16 contest against the Chicago White Sox, a ball hit off the bat of José Valentín struck him in the face, forcing him from the game.
-He returned to the mount twelve days later.
+He returned to the mound twelve days later.
 However, in his final start that season, he was the losing pitcher in a 23–1 defeat to the Orioles, yielding four earned runs in three innings.
 With improved health, Carpenter pitched a new career-high 175 1/3 innings, but surrendered an AL-high 122 earned runs for a 6.26 ERA, by far the highest of his career.
 He allowed 204 hits a 1.637 WHIP, and 30 home runs, or 1.5 HR/9.
 His starting ERA was 6.55.
 His home ERA ballooned to 7.53 from 4.21 of the season before while his road ERA was 5.25.